 4: Squad Leaders, Minimum Rank (E4) (Chosen by PL and PSG)

-4.0.1 Membership in the 2nd Infantry Regiment, California State Militia is open to any citizen over the age of 17 regardless of sex, race, religion, physical characteristic or national origin.
+4.0.1 Membership in the California State Militia Volunteers is open to any citizen over the age of 17 regardless of sex, race, religion, physical characteristic, political stance, or national origin.
+Membership is contingent or the passage of background clearance and personal interview.
 Membership is voluntary and continues until the member withdraws or is dismissed by proper authority.

 4.0.3 In order to be a member of the unit and participate in field training exercises all individuals must within 30 days without exception provide proof of state/federal firearms eligibility using ONLY the following methods: A Firearms Safety Test Card IS NOT ACCEPTABLE